thi-ng/umbrella/packages/color/tpl.readme.md

 ${pkg.description}

+---

-Note: This readme is a work-in-progress and will apply to the still unreleased version 3.0.0.
-Please see [main branch](https://github.com/thi-ng/umbrella/blob/main/packages/color/README.md) for current version...
+**Note: This readme is a work-in-progress, partially outdated and will apply to the still unreleased version 3.0.0.
+Please see [main branch](https://github.com/thi-ng/umbrella/blob/main/packages/color/README.md) for current version...**

+---

 ### Color spaces / modes

 Fast color space conversions (any direction) between: